porscheinformatik/anti-mapper/README.md

 * Using a library simplifies and unifies the default cases, but usually makes special cases harder to solve.
 Most often you cannot simply implement theses special cases, you have to configure the mapper instead.
 And this can be a real pain.

 `anti-mapper` offers a third possibility, the **assisted manual mapping**.
 That's why it is called `anti-mapper`.
-It is no classic mapping library.
-That's exactly the functionality it is missing.
+It is no classic mapping library - that's exactly the functionality it is missing.

-> **Happy one:** _"It let's you implement the direct mappings manually and just helps with the complex stuff like: collections, sets, lists and maps.
+> **Happy one:** _"`anti-mapper` _allows you implement the field-to-field mappings manually and just helps with the complex stuff like: collections, sets, lists and maps.
 It offers simple interfaces like a_ `Transformer` _and a_ `Merger` _which will keep your implementations uniform and consistent.
 There is no need for any configuration.
 Everything is pure Java code, checked by the compiler."_

 > **Grumpy one:** _"But OMG, what if I add a property to the entity and the DTO, I'm sure, I will forget the mapping.
 No reflection!
 What a stupid library!"_

-> **Happy one:** _"You will test your new property at least once, won't you.
+> **Happy one:** _"You will test your new property at least once, won't you?
 You will notice that the mapping is missing.
 If you don't, it's not the mappers fault."_

 > **Grumpy one:** _"I'm faster doing it manually."_

-> **Happy one:** _"You are mapping it manually.
-You cannot be faster either way."_
+> **Happy one:** _"You are mapping it manually!
+You will be fast, plus, it will be simple and consistent."_

 > **Grumpy one:** _"It will never map my lists the right way!"_